avi12/web-ext-deploy/README.md

 - Opera Add-ons store:
-  - **This is not guaranteed to work!** This store uses [Google reCAPTCHA v2](https://www.google.com/recaptcha/about) which will not always be bypassable.
+  - **This is not guaranteed to work!** This store uses [Google reCAPTCHA v2](https://www.google.com/recaptcha/about), which will not always be bypassable.
   - Two-factor code: The same applies as for Firefox Add-ons store.
 To specify the current OTP, use `--opera-two-factor`
   - `EXT_ID`: Taken from the dashboard, e.g. `https://addons.opera.com/developer/package/EXT_ID`
   - `RE_CAPTCHA_SOLVER` - Available option: `2captcha`
   - `RE_CAPTCHA_API_KEY` - Get one for 2Captcha [here](https://2captcha.com?from=11267395).
 Make sure to have credits in your account.
-Required to bypass the login screen.
   - **Source code inspection**:
     The Opera Add-ons reviewers require inspecting your extension's source code.
     This can be done by doing **one** of the following:
-    - Uploading the ZIP that contains the [source code](https://www.npmjs.com/package/zip-self) to a public folder on a storage service (e.g. [Google Drive](https://drive.google.com))
+    - Uploading the ZIP that contains the [source code](https://www.npmjs.com/package/zip-self) to a public folder on a storage service (e.g. [Google Drive](https://drive.google.com)).
     - Making the extension's code open source on a platform like GitHub, with clear instructions on the `README.md`, and then linking to its repository.

 #### Possible `.env` files: